Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - Web Engine
-  - Open source chromium 76 version base has been applied. (below feature  and API is provided by new web engine)
+  - Open source chromium 76 version base has been applied.
+The following features and API set are provided by the new web engine:
     - Named web worker: For multiple workers on the same URL, named web worker makes workers distinguishable by name.
     - Relative time API
     - User activation API